'Intense' competition pushes Ontario communities to lure family doctors with cash | CBC News

 "The competition factor is very high," Harrison said.
 "It's very intense."

-The council of North Grenville, a township located about 55 kilometres south of Ottawa, passed its own $100,000 incentive in March.
+The council of North Grenville, a township bordering Ottawa to the south, passed its own $100,000 incentive in March.

 Generally, these incentives are also coupled with breaks on rent or other measures designed to save money for doctors.